-The main objective of the Semantic Interoperability Maturity Assessment of a Public Services (SIMAPS) is to provide insight into how digital public services can improve their semantic behavioral interoperability maturity.
-SIMAPS is the semantic specialisation of IMAPS survey that assesses the behavioral aspects of a digital public service from the semantic interoperability viewpoint.
-This document is based on the updates of SIMAPS to version 1.1.0 by implementing the feedback collected during SIMAPS v1.0.0deployment and review, as this has been recorded in the respective JIRA tickets as well as during the sessions with the experts.
-These updates include the description of SIMAPS version 1.1.0, its purpose and scope in relation to IMAPS, as well as its design and deployment on the EU Survey portal.
+The main objective of the Semantic Interoperability Maturity Assessment of a Public Services (SIMAPS) is to provide insight into how digital public services can improve their semantic behavioural interoperability maturity.
+SIMAPS is the semantic specialisation of IMAPS survey that assesses the behavioural aspects of a digital public service from the semantic interoperability viewpoint.
+This document is based on the updates of SIMAPS v1.3.0 to version 1.4.0 by implementing the feedback collected during SIMAPS v1.3.0 deployment and review, as this has been recorded in the respective JIRA tickets as well as suggestions received by the experts.
+These updates include the description of SIMAPS version 1.4.0, its purpose and scope in relation to IMAPS, as well as its design and deployment on the EU Survey portal.
 The objectives of the present deliverable are the following:

-- the description of the key concepts to understand the SIMAPS; - the presentation of model objectives; - the description of the SIMAPS maturity levels, as well as the behavioral interoperability aspects that it covers; - the description of the SIMAPS structure including its attributes and components; - the description of how the SIMAPS questionnaire is structured, its questions and their options; - the description of how the SIMAPS recommendations are generated including the recommendations per question.
+- the description of the key concepts to understand the SIMAPS; - the presentation of model objectives; - the description of the SIMAPS maturity levels, as well as the behavioural interoperability aspects that it covers; - the description of the SIMAPS structure including its attributes and components; - the description of how the SIMAPS questionnaire is structured, its questions and their options; - the description of how the SIMAPS recommendations are generated including the recommendations per question.